 Can I collect my ticket from the Box Office?

-Unfortunately no, to limit social contact we will need you to display your ticket on a digital device (e.g. smartphone) or print it out at home.
+Unfortunately no, we recommend using Digital Tickets where possible which can be shown on a digital device (e.g. smartphone) or printed out at home.
+Alternatively we are able to post printed tickets to you, and this will incur a postage fee.
 Please call our Box Office if you need any additional assistance.

 Are single seats available?